787 probe far from complete, regulator 'very concerned'

 Still, Boeing shares are actually up 1.3 percent since regulators said the plane - full of high-tech innovations that are supposed to be a model for future aviation - could not fly.

 At least one customer, Poland's LOT, has already raised the prospect of seeking compensation for its losses.
-Another, China's Hainan Airlines Co Ltd (600221.SS), said this week it was disappointed in the delays and that its expansion plans had been affected as a result.
+Another, China's Hainan Airlines Co Ltd, said this week it was disappointed in the delays and that its expansion plans had been affected as a result.

 PUTTING OUT FIRES